 Indicate whether the annual additions will increase.

-Select the Inflate Contributions check box if the additions will increase annually by the inflation rate (because your salary and 401(k) contributions will presumably inflate if there’s inflation).
+Select the Increase Based on Inflation Rate check box if the additions will increase annually by the inflation rate (because your salary and 401(k) contributions will presumably inflate if there’s inflation).

 After you enter all the information, click Calculate and take a peek at the Annual Retirement Income After Taxes field.

-The figure shows $33,838.07.
-Not bad really.
-If you want to see the after-tax income in future-day, inflated dollars, deselect the Show in Today’s $ check box but leave the Inflate Contributions check box selected.
+If you want to see the after-tax income in future-day, inflated dollars, deselect the Show in Today’s $ check box but leave the Increase Based on Inflation Rate check box selected.

 To get more information on the annual deposits, balances, income, and so on, click the View Schedule button, which appears on the face of the Retirement Calculator dialog box.
 Quicken whips up a quick little report showing the annual deposits, income, and ending retirement account balances for each year you plan to add to and withdraw from your retirement savings.